SoumyaSahoo14/movie-web-using-php-SQL/README.md

 # my.movie-database-using-php
-Simple Website with PHP and MySQL  This repository contains the files for a simple website created using PHP for the backend and MySQL for database storage.
+Simple Website with PHP and MySQL  This repository contains the files for a simple website created using PHP  and MySQL for database storage.
 This repository contains the files for a simple website created using PHP for the backend and MySQL for database storage.
 Follow the instructions below to set up and run the website on your system.

 ## Prerequisites